Nathanael-Whitrow/GPU_sorting/README.md

 # GPU_sorting
 Bitonic sort for GPU implemented in OpenCL
 Developed with MS Visual Studio.
-Contains rudimentary profiling code, comment out what isn't required.
+Contains code necessary for rudimentary profiling.
+Uncomment what's required as needed.